 Get inside the Miles Mohawk Cockpit

-We’ve recently completed a cockpit virtual tour for the RAF Museum in Hendon.
+We created a cockpit virtual tour for the RAF Museum in Hendon.
 The Miles M.12 Mohawk is part of the Milestones of Flight Exhibition which guides visitors through some of the key milestones in the history of aviation – focussing on the first 100 years of flight.

 To give a little bit of background, the Miles M.12 Mohawk is a two-seater aeroplane which was commissioned by American aviator Charles Lindbergh in 1936.
 He wanted the aircraft for fast travel around Europe on business trips with his wife.
 The plane is predominantly wooden and the seat backs move – this feature was included to allow the cockpit to convert into a bed in case the Lindberghs found themselves in a remote area and needed to stay overnight.